Boozy Eggnog Truffles with Cocoa Powder Coating

 • Fill a loaf pan with Criollo raw cocoa powder for coating the chocolates.
 Optionally, you can add grated nutmeg.

-Criollo cocoa powder, 1 teaspoon Ground nutmeg
+Criollo cocoa powder, 1 tsp Ground nutmeg

 • Take 2-3 chocolates in one hand and dip the fingers of the other hand into the tempered chocolate.